 Take a right on Howard St. The WBPL is around the curve on the right.

 The Cranberry Country Weavers Guild is a contributing guild member of the New England Weavers Seminar held every two years.
-The New England Weavers Seminar will be held in July 2011 at Smith College in Northampton MA.
-Photos of the guild's exhibit at the conference from 2003, 2005, 2007 and 2009 and 2011are below.
+The New England Weavers Seminar will be held in July 2017 at Smith College in Northampton MA.
+Photos of the guild's exhibit at the conference from 2003, 2005, 2007 and 2009, 2011 and 2015 are below.
 For more information about the New England Weavers Seminar Click the link button for N.E.W.S.
+The next NEWS will take place July 2017!

 Cranberry Weavers Guild exhibit of the jackets woven by members .
 These photos were taken by C. Wooten at the New England Weavers Seminar held in July 2003